AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 ### Logical operators API

-You might find Joiner API quite verbose and difficult to read when there are many `AND`/`OR` operators.
+You might find the Joiner API quite verbose and difficult to read when there are many `AND`/`OR` operators.
 That's where logical operators come to the rescue.
 Conditions in EfficientDynamoDb support logical `&` and `|` for combining multiple into one.